You've Got What?

 Middle Eastern respiratory syndrome coronavirus (MERS-CoV) is a notifiable condition1

-MERS-CoV has been found in camels, but it is not yet known whether the virus can spread from camels to humans, and if so, how that occurs.
-MERS-CoV can spread between people through close contact such as living with or caring for a person infected with MERS, and spread within healthcare settings has also been described.
+There is strong evidence to suggest that camels serve as a reservoir for the virus and that infection in humans can be acquired from contact with camels and camel products.
+MERS-CoV does not appear to be present in Australian camels.
+MERS-CoV can also spread from person to person through close contact, including household contact, and within healthcare settings.
 Transiting through an international airport (less than 24 hours stay and remaining within the airport) in the Middle East* is currently not considered to be a risk factor for infection.
 Spread of MERS in the Republic of Korea has occurred only within health care settings.
 No community spread of MERS-CoV infection has been reported in the Republic of Korea.

 * Countries of the Middle East include: Bahrain, Iraq, Iran, Israel, Jordan, Kuwait, Lebanon, Oman, Palestinian territories, Qatar, Saudi Arabia, Syria, the United Arab Emirates (UAE) and Yemen.

-To date, about 30% of diagnosed cases have died.
+About 30% of reported confirmed cases, have died.
 However some people, particularly those infected in healthcare settings, have only mild influenza-like symptoms or no symptoms at all.

 (time between becoming infected and developing symptoms)